OCD and Anxiety

 “However, there are proven treatments that greatly reduce the symptoms and help people more forward with healthy lives.”

-If you or someone you know is living with PTSD, Rogers provides effective treatment using cognitive behavioral therapy (CBT) and emphasizes prolonged exposure, experiential therapy, as well as family education.
+Rogers provides effective treatment using cognitive behavioral therapy (CBT) and emphasizes prolonged exposure, experiential therapy, as well as family education.
 Concerned you or a loved one may be suffering from the effects of trauma or PTSD?
 You can take a short, confidential quiz to check your symptoms.

 PTSD treatment is currently offered at Rogers locations in Oconomowoc-Silver Lake, West Allis, Brown Deer, Appleton, Minneapolis, Madison and Chicago.